 It’s challenging being a tourist in a city that doesn’t pay much attention to tourism, where about one person in 300 speaks a language you can understand, you can’t even try to estimate what the written word means because the characters might as well be indentations on the surface of Mars, and Google has been blocked by the government.

-Thus began our discovery of this vast, rich, and complex fishmarket which none of the tourist resources makes a fuss of or even mentions.
+Thus began our discovery of this vast, rich, and complex fish market which none of the tourist resources makes a fuss of or even mentions.
 No big surprise, considering that the tourist resources consist mainly of YouTube and posts by 30-ish adolescent Australians, and desiccated descriptions of how to use the transit system written by American nerds in the 1970s.

 We spent 90 minutes or so exploring this scene in disbelief.
 Who are the sellers?
 Who buys here (we saw, in the afternoon, very few people looking like customers)?
 Why the inviting presentation?
 Some of the prices were outrageous, especially for the really big exotic creatures like giant tropical lobsters.
 And where did all this stuff come from?
-No way was it caught locally.
+No way was most of it caught locally.
 We even saw what had to be Atlantic salmon, although only dead filets.
 More questions than answers as we returned to the hotel.

 Our exceptional concierge lady had enough English to let us know that there were restaurants in the fishmarket.
 Sales on the ground floor, restaurants up above, she said.
 So, fascinated, we headed over at about 7 PM and were absolutely astounded at the change of scenery.
 Now in the dark, seductive artificial lighting the stalls were alive with hawksters, and plenty of people were looking over the wares.
-We climbed up to the third floor through a small lobby behind a big vertical neon sign, and it took us about 10 minutes in sign language conversation with nice young ladies in what was obviously a restaurant before we figured out what was going on.
+We climbed up to the third floor through a small lobby behind one of the big vertical neon signs, and it took us about 10 minutes in sign language conversation with nice young ladies in what was obviously a restaurant before we figured out what was going on.

 The fishmarket serves as the ultimate fresh source for the restaurants!
 Not only that, diners shop the seafood stalls, purchase whatever they want to have for dinner, and bring it wriggling and squirming in plastic bags up the stairs.
 They then choose from among four or five preparations adjacent to colour pictures of each creature in menus with plastic pages and place their orders.